 While general dentistry focuses on diagnosing and treating common oral health concerns affecting the teeth and gums, oral surgery treats complex medical conditions that impact the mouth, teeth, and surrounding bone structures.

-At Darren Gonzalez DDS, we perform dental surgery to address a wide range of diseases and disorders, including impacted and non-impacted wisdom teeth, jaw misalignment or malocclusion, tooth loss due to injury or decay, facial injuries, birth issues, and cleft palate.
+At Darren Gonzalez DDS, we perform dental surgery to address a wide range of diseases and periodontal defects and non-impacted wisdom teeth, tooth loss due to injury or decay, facial injuries and periodontal defects.
 In some cases, even the jaw bone must be modified to accommodate the placement of dental implants, dentures, etc.

-Depending on the type of procedure, the patient will either be placed under general anesthesia or a local anesthetic with sedation.
+Depending on the type of procedure, the patient will either be placed under oral conscious sedation or a local anesthetic.
 Following the process, patients can expect to experience some swelling and discomfort in the surgical area.
 To address these, pain medications and cold compresses are typically prescribed to reduce pain and inflammation after the procedure.

 For dental implants to be placed, the patient must have enough bone in their jaw to support the implant post.
 If this is not the case, a procedure known as bone grafting may be necessary.
 This procedure replaces the missing bone with healthy bone tissue from another part of the body or elsewhere.
 This ensures the implant will have a strong foundation and helps prevent the bone loss that usually occurs after tooth loss.
 The dental implant is placed simultaneously or after the grafting procedure is completed.